How do I become a REALTOR®?+

 I, or my company, would like to offer CE.
 What do we do?+

-Do you have a list of courses or topics that you use for education courses that I can have to bring CE to my office, board, or association?+
+Do you have a complete list of OAR CE courses to bring CE to my office, board, or association?+

 We prefer to maintain flexibility to determine class topics based on market needs.
 If you’d like to utilize OAR resources to help you schedule education in your area, please contact the OAR Education department directly so we can help you on a case-by-case basis.